 Think of touch-up appointments as essential maintenance for your investment.
 Because hyaluronic acid fillers are naturally metabolized by your body over time, their effects will gradually fade.
 Scheduling regular touch-up appointments is the best way to maintain your desired look consistently.
 These appointments aren’t just for adding more filler.
 They’re an opportunity for your provider to make subtle adjustments, ensuring your lips continue to look fresh and natural.
 Consistent, professional touch-ups prevent the “rollercoaster effect” of letting your filler completely dissolve before getting more.

-Create Your Maintenance Schedule
+Creating Your Personal Maintenance Schedule

 To keep your results looking their best, it’s smart to plan ahead.
 During your consultation, talk to your provider about a realistic maintenance schedule.
 Most people find that it’s a good idea to plan touch-up visits every 6 to 9 months to keep their desired look.
 Beyond professional treatments, simple lifestyle habits can also help.
 Staying hydrated, eating a balanced diet, and protecting your lips from sun exposure with a good SPF lip balm can help preserve your filler.
 By creating a simple, consistent routine, you can enjoy your beautiful results for as long as possible.